MetricRule/metricrule-agent-go/README.md

 ## Get Started

-An image of the agent is maintained on [Docker Hub](https://hub.docker.com/repository/docker/metricrule/metricrule-sidecar-tfserving).
+Images of the agent are maintained on [Docker Hub](https://hub.docker.com/repository/docker/metricrule/).

-The agent should be deployed as a reverse proxy sidecar to your serving deployment.
-It takes as input a configuration to define what metrics to create based on input and output JSONs.
+The agent takes as input a configuration to define what metrics to create based on input and output JSONs.
 Based on this, the agent provides a HTTP endpoint (by default `/metrics`) with metric aggregates.

 The expected usage is to use [Prometheus](https://github.com/prometheus/prometheus) to periodically scrape these endpoints.
 This can be then used as a data source for a [Grafana](https://github.com/grafana/grafana) dashboard for visualizations and alerts.

-End-to-end examples with [Kubernetes](https://kubernetes.io/) and [Docker Compose](https://docs.docker.com/compose/) are provided in the [example/](example) subdirectory.
+End-to-end examples with [Kubernetes](https://kubernetes.io/) and [Docker Compose](https://docs.docker.com/compose/) are provided in the [example/](example/tfserving) subdirectory.

 ## Configuration